A LEGO automaton that can play music

 The first tune I programmed for it is the Ode to Joy theme from Beethoven’s 9th symphony.
 For this reason, the automaton figurine is shaped after the famous composer.
 The model can be customized by changing the tune and the figurine accordingly.

-This LEGO automaton works as like a music box, and might be displayed permanently in a museum (details coming later).
+This LEGO automaton works as like a music box, and is currently being displayed at the Museum Speelklok (Utrecht, The Netherlands).